jacksleight/statamic-bard-mutator/docs/upgrade-1-0-to-2-0.md

 ### Tag & Render Method

-The `{% raw %}{{ bmu }}{% endraw %}` tag and `Mutator::render()` method are no longer needed and do nothing.
+The `{{ bmu }}` tag and `Mutator::render()` method are no longer needed and do nothing.
 Data mutators and metadata are now avaliable whenever any Bard content is rendered.
 If you were using these you should remove those calls and just output your Bard values in the usual Statamic way.